 \section{Discussion}

-While strong resonances can be fitted using the protocal described in this paper, weak resonances are challenging to extract.
+While strong resonances can be fitted using the protocol described in this paper, weak resonances are challenging to extract.
 In warm-fluid plasmas, weak resonances include the LH wave, as well as sound-like waves, Alfv\'en-like waves, and ion-cyclotron-like waves.
-In these resonances, ion motion is important, so the coupling are typically smaller than electron-dominant modes by fractors proportional to $1/\sqrt{M_i}\ll1$.
+In these resonances, ion motion is important, so the coupling are typically smaller than electron-dominant modes by factors proportional to $1/\sqrt{M_i}\ll1$.
 Weak resonances are difficult to isolate because they compete with much stronger spontaneous scattering in PIC simulations.
 Within the limited time window before spontaneous scattering overwhelms simulation results, the stimulated scattering mediated by a weak resonance barely experiences any growth, and is therefore difficult to observe amidst leakages during pump-seed separation.

 The difficulties may be circumvented in a number of ways.
 First, numerical noise can be reduced to suppress unphysical spontaneous scattering.
-This can be achived using less noisy Vlasov simulations.
+This can be achieved using less noisy Vlasov simulations.
 However, Vlasov codes can be expensive when an oblique background magnetic field is present, because the simulations need to include at least one spatial dimension and three velocity directions.
 Alternatively, PIC simulations with a substantially larger number of particles $N$ can be used to reduce numerical fluctuations.
 However, this can also be expensive because PIC noise only decreases slowly with $\sqrt{N}$.
-Second, plasma parameters can be chosen in regimes where electron modes are strongly dampped or chirped.
-For example, at keV temperature that is relevant for fusion, Landau-like collisionless damping is stronger than the growth at typical pump intensities.
-On the other hand, due to heavy ion masses, ion-dominant modes are less dampped.
+Second, plasma parameters can be chosen in regimes where electron modes are strongly damped or chirped.
+For example, at keV temperature that is relevant for fusion, collisionless damping rates for electron modes are stronger than the growth rates.
+In comparison, due to heavy ion masses, ion-dominant modes are less damped.
 The balance between damping and growth can make ion-dominant modes competitive with electron-dominant modes, and therefore survive numerical artifacts.
 It remains to be seen whether couplings predicted by warm-fluid theory are reliable in regimes where kinetic effects are expected to be important.